 When you reach for a piece of fruit or vegetable at the grocery store, you may notice a small sticker on the skin with numbers.
 These vegetable and fruit sticker numbers often have important information.

 The number is called a PLU code, or a price-lookup code.
 Unravel the mystery of fruit and vegetable code specifics and discover what these produce stickers reveal about your fresh picks.

-PLU codes have been used by supermarkets since 1990 to help checkers identify fruits and vegetables so they can charge the correct price and maintain better inventory control.
+PLU codes have been used by supermarkets since the 1990s to help checkers identify fruits and vegetables so they can charge the correct price and maintain better inventory control.
 But the sticker is not just for checkout.

 The four- or five-digit numbers identify the produce, indicating size, growing method, type of food (apple or orange for instance) and variety (such as a Honeycrisp or Golden Delicious apple).

 The voluntary labels tell you whether you are purchasing organic or conventionally grown produce.

 - Organically grown fruits and vegetables have labels with five digits starting with the number 9.

 - Conventionally grown fruits and vegetables have labels with four digits.

 - If the code contains more than five digits, it is not part of the internationally standardized system.

 Organically grown means natural fertilizers were used instead of synthetic chemicals.